Desert Classic: Television broadcast and cable history

 From the mid-1960s through 1998, NBC broadcast the fourth and fifth rounds of the tournament.
 ABC took over the coverage in 1999 through 2006, with CBS covering the tournament in 2003 due to ABC's involvement with Super Bowl XXXVII.

 On the cable side, the first three rounds were covered by ESPN through 2002.
 From 2003–06, USA Network covered the early action.

 Beginning in 2007, the tournament lost its network coverage and the Golf Channel showed all five rounds on cable television.
 Even with the move to four rounds and the reduction in celebrity involvement, the tournament is still exclusive to cable, as it is usually the last full-field stop restricted to cable-only coverage, as network television coverage of the PGA Tour currently does not begin until the week after the NFL's Conference Championship Games, which is two weeks before the Super Bowl.

 Coverage style

-Prior to 2007, USA and ESPN/ABC consistently covered all four courses used for the event, with the primary camera crew covering PGA West, but live coverage still emanating from the other courses.
+Prior to 2007, the USA Network and ESPN/ABC consistently covered all four courses used for the event, with the primary camera crew covering PGA West, but live coverage still emanating from the other courses.
 However, when Golf Channel took over coverage, the network only assigned live coverage to PGA West (both the Palmer and Nicklaus courses).
 All other courses used did not receive live coverage at all, with an hourly highlights package sent in and played, but none of it live.
 This has been the approach consistently taken by Golf Channel in regards to tournaments with multiple courses, including the Pebble Beach National Pro-Am and the Walt Disney World Golf Classic.